 Maria Gallucci, an energy and environment reporter based in New York, was awarded the 2017-18 UT Energy Journalism Fellowship in May 2017.
-Her term as Energy Journalism Fellow runs from Sept.
+Her term as Energy Journalism Fellow ran from Sept.
 1, 2017 to Aug.
 31, 2018.

-Her work has appeared in a variety of global publications, including the Associated Press, Reuters, Bloomberg, El País, Deutsche Welle, and Yale Environment 360.
+Gallucci's work has appeared in a variety of global publications, including the Associated Press, Reuters, Bloomberg, El País, Deutsche Welle, and Yale Environment 360.
 She also received the SPJ Deadline Club’s 2013 Reporting by Independent Digital Media Award for co-authoring the e-book “Bloomberg’s Hidden Legacy.”